How to Arrange Flowers

 How to Arrange Fresh Flowers

 Fresh flowers are the best.
 I am fortunate enough to be able to shop at the LA Flower Mart and our local Trader Joe’s for fresh flowers.
-Now I am going to share how I arranged fresh flowers in fun containers for our home.
+Today, I am sharing how I arranged fresh flowers in fun containers for our home.

-This is the ombre table I created last year.
-You can find everything about how I created this arrangement in my blog post about creating a beautiful pink ombre table.
+This is the ombre table I created for a dinner party.
+You can find everything about how I made this arrangement in my blog post about creating a beautiful pink ombre table.

-I wanted the flowers to be low in the vase so that the centerpiece would be uniform in shape and size all the way down the table.
+I wanted the flowers to be low in the vase so that the centerpiece would be uniform in shape and size down the center of the table.
 The only variation would be color.

 How to Arrange Flowers in a Vase

-To hold the flower heads up above the top of the vase, so that they wouldn’t slip down into the bottom of the vase, I built a lattice out of scotch tape, placing strips in each direction.
-Creating this lattice makes it easy to build a low-profile arrangement.
+I built a lattice out of scotch tape, placing strips in each direction to hold the flower heads up above the top of the vase so that they wouldn’t slip down into the bottom of the vase; creating this lattice makes it easy to build a low-profile arrangement.
 Once the lattice is in place, start filling the top of the vase.

 I started with the darkest color first.
 I used peonies, old-fashioned carnations, hyacinths, and large magenta roses.
-Once I had three of the square vases equally filled, I moved on to the medium color pink.
+Once I had filled three square vases equally, I moved on to the medium pink.

 Re-Using Flowers

-A few days after we created the ombre table, I took all of the flowers out of the glass vases, recut them, and then re-arranged them.
-If you recut and add fresh water you will love how much longer your flowers will last!
+A few days after we created the ombre table, I took all of the flowers out of the glass vases, recut them, and re-arranged them.
+If you recut and add fresh water, you will love how long your flowers will last!

 I chose to arrange the mid-range pink flowers in my vintage crocks.
-I just love these!
-If you want to know more about my crocks, you can read my blog post about Vintage Crocks and Spring Floral Arrangements.
+I love these!
+If you want to know more about my crocks, read my blog post about Vintage Crocks and Spring Floral Arrangements.

 I also arranged some in a vintage basket.

 I put the lightest pink flowers in small vases and placed the vases in my vintage rattan basket.
-I put the basket in our kitchen next to the ice cream maker with the tissue paper cherry blossoms that I made.
+Then I placed the basket in our kitchen next to the ice cream maker with the tissue paper cherry blossoms that I made.

-Since I had some extra pink blossoms, I put them in a clear vase and put them on the other side of the small sink in my kitchen.
+Since I had some extra pink blossoms, I put them in a clear vase on the other side of the small sink in my kitchen.

 My New Favorite Flower

-I never, in a million years thought I would say that my new favorite flower is a carnation.
+In a million years, I never thought I would say that one of my favorite flowers is a carnation.

-It’s an old-fashioned carnation and it is called a Chabaud carnation.
-It has more petals than a regular carnation and it looks a bit like a peony.
+It’s an old-fashioned carnation called a Chabaud carnation.
+It has more petals than a regular carnation and looks a bit like a peony.

 And they were very inexpensive at the Flower Mart.